Graduate Counselling Psychology Handbook

 Thesis:

-Only after all approvals have been obtained the student must register in ED 9590 Master's Thesis and may proceed with the research and the preparation of the thesis under the guidance and review of the Thesis Supervisory Committee.
-Please note that ED 9590 is not a course but a milestone.
+Only after all approvals have been obtained the student must start their Master's Thesis and may proceed with the research and the preparation of the thesis under the guidance and review of the Thesis Supervisory Committee.
+Please note that the Master's Thesis is not a course but a milestone.

-When the thesis has been completed and approved by the Thesis Supervisory Committee.
-The student will submit the Application for Thesis Examination - Form B and Master's Thesis Supervisor Approval Form (found on the Forms & Guides page) to the Graduate Programs Office.
+When the thesis has been completed and approved by the Thesis Supervisory Committee, the student will submit the Application for Thesis Examination (found on the Forms & Guides page) to the Graduate Programs Office.
 The necessary arrangements will be made by the Graduate Programs Office for the examination of the thesis in accordance with the appropriate University regulations.

 Maintenance of a B average is required throughout the program.
 All students in this program are enrolled in the thesis-based route of study.